‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 Instead of the ‘Own this business?’ link, describe above, click the ‘Suggest an edit’ link.
 Here, you can suggest an edit to the business address.

-It can take a month, but they are very good at getting back to you considering they must have millions of requests.
+It can take a month, but they are good at getting back to you considering they must have millions of requests.

-Google Location pages info
+Google Business Profiles info

-It is called NAP consistency (Name Address Phone).
+It’s known as NAP consistency (Name Address Phone).

 Add and edit business information by clicking the pencil icons.

-Reviews on Google Location pages
+Reviews on Google Business Profiles

 Please do encourage clients to leave reviews for your business on Google.